-Jonathan Daglish is an 18 year old composer, sound designer and software developer from Cheltenham, Gloucestershire, United Kingdom.
+Jonathan Daglish is a composer, sound designer and software developer from Cheltenham, Gloucestershire, United Kingdom.
 Jonathan has experience writing for a wide range of forces and genres, with an emphasis on telling stories through music.
-Groups Jonathan’s music has been played by include Royal Marines Band Plymouth, musicians at the Royal Welsh College of Music and Drama, Gloucestershire Youth Wind Orchestra, Balcarras School Wind Ensemble and for professional musicians at a concert at the Purcell School.
+Groups Jonathan’s music has been played by include Royal Marines Band Plymouth, musicians at the Royal Welsh College of Music and Drama, Gloucestershire Youth Wind Orchestra and for professional musicians at a concert at the Purcell School.
 Recently Jonathan was awarded a grant from the Universal Music UK Sound Foundation towards his work.
 Jonathan is also a licensed sample library developer with industry leader Native Instruments (NKS 3rd Party Developer) and builds sound libraries for Kontakt 6, focusing on contemporary sound design.

 Recently Jonathan has had projects with Ty Cerdd, Jordan Rees, The Gate Theatre; London, Silver Screen Audio, orchestras and various ensembles at the Royal Welsh College of Music and Drama and for the Conservatoire’s BA1 Stage Management and Technical Theatre Course’s ‘Alice in Wonderland’ evening.
 Jonathan continues to compose independently and at the Royal Welsh College of Music and Drama, where he studies under Tic Ashfield, Michael McCartney and Mark Boden.

 Read about upcoming and past events where my music has been performed live.